 Traditional hiring processes can inadvertently overlook these individuals.
 However, by recognising and tapping into the potential of this ‘hidden workforce’, businesses can not only enhance their productivity but also foster a more inclusive and diverse work environment.

-Tapping into the Neurodivergent workforce
+Tapping into the neurodivergent workforce

 According to the ABS, in Australia, an estimated 30 to 40% of the population are neurodivergent, and 34% of Australia’s neurodiverse community are unemployed.
 This represents a significant portion of the population whose potential remains largely untapped.